2020 Minnesota Senate election: Post-election changes

 On November 18, 2020, longtime DFL senators Thomas M. Bakk and David Tomassoni announced they would be leaving the DFL party and form their own "Independent Caucus" in the state senate.
 Majority Leader Paul Gazelka welcomed the move and promised to give both senators chairmanships on "prominent committees".
-This changes the senate composition to 34 Republicans, 31 Democrats, and two independents.
+This changed the senate composition to 34 Republicans, 31 Democrats, and two independents.